rockthethird/Bible-Study/Diagram Practice.md

 ### Outline

-2 reasons we must avoid grumbling and disputing
+2 reasons we must avoid sinful speach:

-1. We ars to remain as light among onlookers
+1. We are to remain as light among onlookers - v.15-16
-1. We are to rejoice and share our joy
+1. We are to rejoice and share our joy with one another - v.17-18

 ## 1 John 2:15-17